 Pupils in Key Stage 4 will complete regular assessments.
 Pupils will complete questions based on the GCSE Edexcel 9-1 course.
 The questions will follow the structure set out in the sample exam papers, past papers, text books or revision guides.
 Year 10 and 11 pupils will complete mock exams.
 The timetable for mock exams will follow the school calendar.

 What measures does the department complete to ensure the assessment outcomes are accurate?

 Post marking of assessments a selection will be reviewed.
 On Monday following the marking of assessments staff will complete a “moderation Monday”.
 During this meeting quality assurance process will take place.
 Members of the department will select pieces of work and re mark them.
 This mark and the original mark will be compared.
 A discussion will then take place about the differences and similarities.
 Any issues with marking should then be made apparent.
 Appropriate action then to make adjustments or corrections then can be made.

 Rationale behind marking within your department.

-Post marking of papers students are returned their assessments.
-The assessment is then analysed by the student.
-The students should complete a feedback form.
-The form will allow the students to reflect on their learning and make corrections.
+Post marking of papers pupils are returned their assessments.
+The assessment is then analysed by the pupil.
+The pupil should complete a feedback form.
+The form will allow the pupil to reflect on their learning and make corrections.